Xining: History

 A major earthquake occurred May 22, 1927, measuring at a magnitude of 7.6.
 It was one of the deadliest earthquakes in China with a total count of over 40,000 deaths.
 It also caused large land fractures.

 Xining was the extraterritorial capital of the Koko Nor territory and remained in Gansu until 1928, when it became the provincial capital of the newly established independent province of Qinghai.

-Xining was subjected to aerial bombardment by Japanese warplanes in 1941 during the Second-Sino Japanese War.
+Xining was subjected to aerial bombardment by Japanese warplanes in 1941 during the Second Sino-Japanese War.
 The bombing spurred all ethnicities in Qinghai, including the local Qinghai Mongols and Qinghai Tibetans, against the Japanese.
 The Salar Muslim General Han Youwen directed the defense of the city of Xining during air raids by Japanese planes.

 Xining was given municipal status in 1945.

 Under the rule of Governor Ma Bufang, Xining, like the rest of Qinghai, underwent industrialization and modernization.
 In 1947 the USA sold Ma Bufang a piped water (sewage) system which was installed in Xining.
 Ma Bufang also promoted education.
-He made businessmen methodically clean up Xining by serving as insect exterminators, killing flies and neatly throwing them away.
+He made businessmen methodically clean up Xining by serving as insect exterminators.